I’ve noticed a trend lately. Everyone’s a real estate expert.

-All of this chatter portends some kind of new bubble mentality in my mind, though it seems everyone is just basing their hypotheses on the most recent housing bust, instead of perhaps considering a longer timeline.
+All of this chatter portends some kind of new bubble mentality, though it seems everyone is just basing their hypotheses on the most recent housing bust, instead of perhaps considering a longer timeline.

 One could look at the recent run-up in home prices as yet another bubble, less than a decade since home prices bottomed around 2012.

 After all, many housing markets have now surged well beyond their previous lofty levels seen about 15 years ago when home prices peaked.

 For example, Denver area home prices are about 86% higher than they were in 2006.
 And back then, everyone felt home prices were completely out of control.